SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 ![Foundry structure](/assets/images/docs/foundry.png)

-Also, because people keep assuming things we never said, the foundry does not have to be build in the nether, nor is there anything stopping you from building a smeltery in the nether.
+Also, because people keep assuming things we never said, the foundry does not have to be built in the nether, nor is there anything stopping you from building a smeltery in the nether.
 It is a smeltery alternative.

 ### Why can't I cast using the scorched casting basin?